goodguyry/postcss-tidy-columns/README.md

 ### `breakpoints`

-Use the `breakpoints` object to define a grid configuration that will change based on screen size.
+Use the `breakpoints` object to define a columns configuration that will change based on screen size.

-1. Define the small-screen grid in the root object.
+1. Define the small-screen columns configuration in the root object.
-2. Define one or more `min-width` breakpoints at which the grid spec will change, and any configuration options that will change.
+2. Define one or more `min-width` breakpoints at which the columns configuration will change, and any configuration options that will change.
 4. The configuration settings cascade up from the root to the largest `breakpoint`.

 ```js